karanpratapsingh/HyperTrade/README.md

 <br />

 <p align="center">
   <b>USE THIS SOFTWARE AT YOUR OWN RISK.
-THE AUTHOR ASSUME NO LIABILITY FOR YOUR TRADING OUTCOMES.</b>
+THE AUTHOR ASSUMES NO LIABILITY FOR YOUR TRADING OUTCOMES.</b>

 <br />